MAST30034-Applied-Data-Science/mast30034-project-1-LZY-Ziyi/README.md

 ## README example
 This is an example `README.md` for students to use. **Please change this to your requirements**.

-**Research Goal:** My research goal is tip analysis for credit card payments
+**Research Goal:** My research goal is earning analysis for yellow taxi drivers

-**Timeline:** The timeline for the research area is 2018 - 2021.
+**Timeline:** The timeline for the research area is 2020.1 - 2022.3

 To run the pipeline, please visit the `notebooks` directory and run the files in order:

-1. `download.py`: This downloads the raw data into the `data/raw` directory.
+1. `data_initialising.ipynb`: This downloads the raw data into the `data/raw` directory and save some geopanda data.
-2. `preprocess.ipynb`: This notebook details all preprocessing steps and outputs it to the `data/curated` directory.
+2. `data_preprocessing.ipynb`: This notebook details many preprocessing steps and outputs it to the `data/curated` directory.
+3. `feature_engineering.ipynb`: This notebook applys the feature engineering and merged data with the external dataset.
-3. `analysis.ipynb`: This notebook is used to conduct analysis on the curated data.
+3. `data_analysing.ipynb`: This notebook is used to conduct analysis on the curated data.
-4. `model.py` and `model_analysis.ipynb`: The script is used to run the model from CLI and the notebook is used for analysing and discussing the model.
+4. `model_analysis.ipynb`: This is used to run the model and also analysing and discussing the model.